Quality Assurance Software Testing. QA Process Flow and Best Practices

 QA Testing Best Practices

 Setting up a transparent and regular testing process at a startup is already a best practice.
 However, there are more global things to remember before doing so.
 Even though companies are more likely to integrate QA processes into their workflow at later stages, there are some things to keep in mind before the start of the project or at the MVP testing stage to avoid makeovers.
+For example, utilizing resources like ExamLabs can provide valuable insights and tools for ensuring thorough and effective testing from the beginning.

 Analyze the Risks of Neglecting the Test